Java Tracer reference↑

 during runtime.
 While your application may not crash, the tracer won’t function correctly.

-file from the JAR, and edit it by changing the boot class path line to:
+file from the JAR and changing the boot class path line to:

 file with the modified version.